g-otn/GameServerEC2Discord/README.md

 </details>

-### Discord interactions
+### (Recommended) Discord interactions

 <details open>

   <summary>Discord interactions</summary>

+Now that the server is up and running, it should already shut itself down automatically after a while with no players.
+However you currently still need to start the server via AWS console.

-Now that the server is up and running, you can set up your Discord server to be able to manage them!
+This is techinically optional, but to make starting your server easier, you could set up your Discord server to be able to manage them!

 #### Registering interaction endpoint